Owen Wong (Wang Chen)

 Industry Certification & Competency Evaluation

-Wang Chen served as an external professional assessor within enterprise-level training and certification systems adopted by apparel companies.
+Owen Wong (Wang Chen)served as an external professional assessor within enterprise-level training and certification systems adopted by apparel companies.

 His responsibilities included: